Beelzebub's Tales to His Grandson: Main characters

-Beelzebub relates his past experiences in a solar system called Ors (our solar system) where he had been banished for rebelling against His Endlessness.
-He spent his exile in observation of the solar system, and of Earth and humans in particular.
+Beelzebub relates his past experiences in a planetary system called Ors (the Solar System) where he had been banished for rebelling against His Endlessness.
+He spent his exile in observation of the Solar System, and of Earth and humans in particular.
 He visited Earth six times and observed it from just after its creation until 1922.
 Because of his help in the eradication of animal sacrifice on Earth, Beelzebub was pardoned from his sentence.

 Beelzebub tells the tales to his grandson Hassein while they are traveling together on the spaceship Karnak for his conference on another planet, shortly after his return from the exile.
 He took Hassein with him so he could use his free time during this journey for the purpose of giving a proper education to his grandson.
 Hassein listens to his grandfather's stories patiently, and with admiration.
 Ahoon is a devoted old servant of Beelzebub who accompanies him and Hassein throughout the space journey.

 The name Beelzebub is a derogatory Hebrew renaming of the pre-Judaic Canaanite god Baal, meaning literally "Lord House-fly" (Baal-zevuv) (monotheistic Jewish reference to Baal was almost certainly pejorative, and grew to be used among other terms for Satan.
 The name later appears as the name of a demon or devil, often interchanged with Beelzebul), while the name Hassein has the same linguistic root with Husayn (حسین).
 Sigmund Freud theorized Judaism and Christianity as expressing a relationship between father (Judaism) and son (Christianity).
 In this light, Gurdjieff's choice of grandfather and grandson suggests a pre-Judaic and post-Christian relationship.

 The spaceship Karnak derives its name from a famous temple in Egypt, located on the banks of the River Nile.
 When humans are liberated enough to ascend through the ancient knowledge, they could travel through the universe, hence the temple's name for the spaceship.